 If you have questions or concerns regarding your certification status, please feel free to email us at email@example.com or call us at (877) 672-1830 (toll-free), or (212) 346-1930 (toll).
 Thank you so much for your inquiry.
 We look forward to assisting you.

 Veteran Services houses most student-centered information and resources.
-Here, you can find Forms for Certification, information on Understanding your Awards and Benefits, and Frequently Asked Questions.
+Here, you can find Forms for Certification, information on Understanding your Awards and Benefits, and FAQ.
 Veteran Services offers friendly service to ensure that you maintain your enrollment and receive the benefits that you are entitled to.

 Office of Financial Aid